suncoast-devs/handbook/lessons/prework/journey.md

 Focus is important.

-## There is no excuse not to work on high-priority items first.
+## There is No Excuse Not to Work on High-Priority Items First

 To overcome decision fatigue and be more productive in general, the author Tim Ferris recommends putting systems and processes in place that automate as much